Valium Dosage: How Much Valium Can Be Taken At Once?

 Older patients with crippling conditions will start off with the lowest dosage of Diazepam i.e. 2mg up to twice daily and increase according to the prescribing physician.

-Diazepam Dose for Occasional and Preventative Use
+Diazepam Dose for Preventative Use

 The drug is frequently prescribed for preventative measures.
 Though a recreational dose may offer a user the effects they seek, including that of relaxation or a high effects of Valium, one may find a life-long dependency created through frequent usage.